 Construction of the reception building and water features begin.
 When Hurricane Ivan descends on Cayman, the project suffers only minimal damage.

 In May of 2010 the name of the facility was changed, dropping entirely the “Boatswain’s Beach” reference, returning to an earlier, easier and simpler title: Cayman Turtle Farm.

 Because it was important for visitors to know about the park’s other attractions, beyond its sea turtles, a subtitle as added as well and the new name was determined: “Cayman Turtle Farm: Island Wildlife Encounter”.

-A new logo was developed for the new name This new logo offers four pictures: That of a turtle is a reference not just historical residents and star performers at the farm, as well as the Island’s cultural past, but the symbol of the turtle is also a reminder of the Farm’s ongoing and world renowned research and conservation activities in addition to the traditional turtle-breeding and release programmes.
+A new logo was developed for the new name This new logo offers four pictures: That of a turtle is a reference not just historical residents and star performers at the centre, as well as the Island’s cultural past, but the symbol of the turtle is also a reminder of the Centre’s ongoing and world renowned research and conservation activities in addition to the traditional turtle-breeding and release programmes.

 The second image is that of a Cayman parrot, the National Bird, drawing attention to both our aviary and also to encounters with some of our other indigenous wildlife.

 The picture of a shark directs visitors to the marine life, interactive swimming, feeding and predator tanks, as well as the excitement of seeing underwater wildlife.

 And, finally, the fourth image in the logo depicts a small bloom of silver thatch – another National Symbol - referring to the nature trails and promotion of Caymanian traditions and culture.

 The new name not only describes the interactive nature of the facility, through the use of the word ‘encounter’ but also reminds residents and visitors of the park’s older, familiar and popular name, which has in effect really always remained in use anyway.